 Click Yes to confirm the change.

-It may take up to 1 hour before the user is unblocked.
+It may take up to 30 minutes before restrictions are removed.

 Making sure admins are alerted when this happens